mishakessler/mishakessler/README.md

 ### Overview

-- I'm a mission-driven full stack developer, creative technologist, aspiring social entrepreneur, and thought leader in mental health and suicide prevention.
+- I'm a mission-driven full stack developer, product developer, creative technologist, and thought leader in mental health and suicide prevention.
 - Day-to-day, you'll find me at [General Assembly](https://generalassemb.ly/), where I'm an Associate Instructor for the 500-hour [Software Engineering Immersive](https://generalassemb.ly/education/software-engineering-immersive/new-york-city).
 - In my spare time, I'm often hacking away on mental health and suicide prevention technology projects, or speaking at conferences, charity galas, and in news media regarding crisis intervention.
 - You can download my technical resumé at [this link](https://docdro.id/nJnd3i6) or on [my full portfolio](https://www.mishakessler.com).

 <br>

-<h2 align="center">I know a thing or two. 🏻</h2>
+<h2 align="center">I'd like to think I know a thing or two. 🤓/h2>

 ### Languages, Frameworks & Platforms